 AECOM is built to deliver a better world.
 We design, build, finance and operate infrastructure assets for governments, businesses and organizations in more than 150 countries.
 As a fully integrated firm, we connect knowledge and experience across our global network of experts to help clients solve their most complex challenges.
-From high-performance buildings and infrastructure, to resilient communities and environments, to stable and secure nations, our work is transformative, differentiated and vital.
+From high-performance buildings and infrastructure, to resilient communities and environments, to stable and secure nations, and vital.
 A Fortune 500 firm, AECOM had revenue of approximately \$18.2 billion during fiscal year 2017.

-See how we deliver what others can only imagine at aecom.com and @AECOM.
+imagine at aecom.com and @AECOM.

-We appreciate your feedback and comments.
+comments.
 Please contact us at bi_middleeast@aecom.com